 My guess is that Hon Hai/Foxconn’s disappointment will probably continue, and that Foxconn stock will underperform the market (and the shares of Foxconn’s major customers) over the next ten years, but clearly Alexander Green disagrees.

 It’s your money, though, so it’s what you think that matters — ready for a big, cheap and historically disappointing stock?
 Are better days ahead for Foxconn?
 Let us know with a comment below.

 And, of course, we always want to hear what our readers think of investment newsletters — if you’ve ever been a member of the Oxford Club, please click here to share your experience and opinion.
 Thank you!

-Disclosures: Among the companies mentioned above, I own call options and/or shares of Apple, Amazon, Alphabet, Nokia, Hewlett Packard, Facebook, Berkshire Hathaway and Starbucks in my Real Money Portfolio.
+Disclosures: Among the companies mentioned above, I own call options and/or shares of Apple, Amazon, Alphabet, Nokia, and Berkshire Hathaway in my Real Money Portfolio.
 I will not trade in any covered stock for at least three days after publication, per Stock Gumshoe’s trading rules.